 - You may need more than one Echo device

-Look for “Works with Alexa” devices (more than 400 and counting as of mid-August 2020).
-After you purchase, install and link these ioT gadgets, the Echo Dot helps you execute various smart home tasks such as turning off the bedroom lights, setting the temperature, locking the doors, opening the garage door, switching the fan on, and telling the Roomba to start cleaning.
+Look for “Works with Alexa” devices on Amazon (more than 400 and counting as of mid-August 2020 but has grown a lot since).
+After you purchase, install and link these IoT gadgets, the Echo Dot helps you execute various smart home tasks such as turning off the bedroom lights, setting the temperature, locking the doors, opening the garage door, switching the fan on, and telling the Roomba to start cleaning.
 ZigBee and Z-Wave devices don’t work with the Echo Dot.

 To create routines, go into the Alexa app.
 Choose “When This Happens” to set triggers and add the action you want to occur.
 A “getting home” routine might look like this:

 - Turn on lights

 - Set thermostat to pre-selected temperature

 - Let everyone in the house know you’re home (especially nice with a bigger house or multiple floors, but extra Echo devices may be necessary)